 Tero Saarinen’s new creation delves into the music of Kaija Saariaho.
 In Study for Life, a group of six dancers, nine musicians of the Asko|Schönberg ensemble, soprano Raquel Camarinha, and innovative electronic sound design that interweaves Saariaho’s compositions, bring her nuanced and delicate world to life.
 This work confronts the contemporary human desire to be moved and envelops the spectator in a powerful sensory experience.

-In total, the evening includes four of Saariaho’s early compositions (Study for Life (1980), Petals (1988), Lichtbogen (1986), Attente and Parfum de l’instant (2002, from Quatre Instants).
+In total, the evening includes four of Saariaho’s early compositions: Study for Life (1980), Petals (1988), Lichtbogen (1986), Attente and Parfum de l’instant (2002, from Quatre Instants).
 Study for Life is a collaboration with Amsterdam-based Asko|Schönberg ensemble.
 The sound design is by Tuomas Norvio, the scenography by Fabiana Piccioli, Sander Loonen, and costume designer Erika Turunen.

 The world premiere takes place at the Holland Festival in June 2025, followed by performances at Bregenzer Festspiele in July.
 Finnish premiere will take place in Spring 2026.